-It unsettled me, therefore, when he asked me to close my eyes and prepare myself for the Mayan experience.
+So when asked to close my eyes and prepare for the Mayan experience… It unsettled me.

-The air was hot and humid, the chatter of a nearby waterfall mixed with the buzzing in my ears from dehydration and jet lag.
+The air clung hot and humid, a waterfall mixed with the buzzing in my ears from dehydration and a dose of jet lag.

-I cheated a little and just looked down.
+I cheated a little and looked down instead.

-This, I realised through squinted glances involving damp trainers and palm leaves, was the official welcome to the Viceroy Riviera Maya hotel.
-He draped perfumed smoke across our (clothed and standing) bodies in the small clearing in the jungle.
+This, I realised through squinted palm leaves, was the official welcome to the Viceroy Riviera Maya hotel.
+Perfumed smoke draped across our clothes.

-In fact, I had just begun to let my guard down as I reached my room when the senorita showing me the way pulled a blade from her side the moment she closed the door.
+In fact, I had just begun to relax as I reached my room when a member of staff pulled a blade from her side the moment she closed the door.

 I had, it appeared, failed in the quest to cling on to sanity.

 She wouldn’t give in.
 “Lemongrass.
 Oatmeal.
 Rich deep chocolate?”

 It turned out to be another ritual: soap served slippery fresh and sliced on the threshold of your room.
 It also smelled better than the smoke.